lizarb/lizarb/README.md

 ---

-## Development
+## Check out our beta features

-To install dependencies, run this bash script:
+To clone this repository, run this bash script:

-    bin/setup
+    gh repo clone lizarb/lizarb

+To install dependencies, run this:

+    bundle

 For development experiments, use the local executable script